MarkM-dev/Previews-client/readme.md

 - A purple search button at the top of the sidebar to find live streamers easily in the sidebar.
 - Full screen with chat mode.
 - Picture In Picture via the button under the view count in the sidebar (when in video mode).
-- Preview volume control via the button under the view count in the sidebar (when in video mode).
 - Also supports inverted twitch layout (when chat is on the left and streamers on the right).
 <br/>